RaduStefanLungu/M77Barbershop/client/README.md

         - bloquer des jours (update 'locked' to true and don't let users take that day)     OK
             - show in list the locked days with 'special' effect                            OK

-        - envoyer rappel rdv aux clients par email (connection EmailJS)
+        - envoyer rappel rdv aux clients par email (connection EmailJS)                     OK

         -> fix refreshing on new appointment added (it refreshes everything not just adds something to the list)

     - apply Design on Appointment System                                                    OK
-        - add up/down arrow to clickable components
+        - add up/down arrow to clickable components                                         TODO

     - let user chose what service it wants (and give him price)                             OK

-    - finish Menu Bar (Burger Version)
+    - finish Menu Bar (Burger Version)  OK if                                               TODO